arjunvarmar/arjun-academic/index.md

-Before coming to Canada, I completed my PhD from the department of [Metallurgical Engineering and Materials Science](https://www.iitb.ac.in/mems/) at IIT Bombay, with [Prof. M P Gururajan](https://sites.google.com/site/gurusofficialhomepage/) and [Prof. Prita Pant](https://www.iitb.ac.in/mems/en/prof-prita-pant).
+Before coming to Canada, I completed my PhD from the department of [Metallurgical Engineering and Materials Science](https://www.iitb.ac.in/mems/) at Indian Institute of Technology Bombay, with [Prof. M P Gururajan](https://sites.google.com/site/gurusofficialhomepage/) and [Prof. Prita Pant](https://www.iitb.ac.in/mems/en/prof-prita-pant).
 My PhD thesis focused on the study of the effect of dislocations on phase transformation phenomena using phase field simulations.